momentum-xyz/docs/docs/what-is-odyssey/roadmap.md

 ## Staking
 `Status: in development`

 Found some content you really love?
 Do you know a creator who you really want to promote?
 You can directly support them by staking the Momentum token ($MTM) into their Odyssey!
 By staking $MTM into an Odyssey, you are directly supporting the creator.
-Even cooler, by staking $MTM, you regularly get a percentage of the DRIVE you staked as a reward.
+Even cooler, by staking $MTM, you regularly get a percentage of the $MTM you staked as a reward.
 Gain more $MTM just by supporting others?
 How cool is that?

 When staking in an Odyssey, you have the option to *Reinvest* your rewards into this Odyssey meaning that rather than getting regular rewards over time, all the rewards are automatically added to your stake into that Odyssey, showing your ever-increasing support for that content.